canonical/lxd/doc/faq.md

 In that case, LXD cannot finish unpacking the image, and the instance that you're trying to create shows up as stopped.

 To get more insight into what is happening, run [`lxc monitor`](lxc_monitor.md) (see {ref}`faq-monitor`), and check `sudo dmesg` for any I/O errors.

+## Why does starting containers suddenly fail?

+If starting containers suddenly fails with a cgroup-related error message (`Failed to mount "/sys/fs/cgroup"`), this might be due to running a VPN client on the host.

+This is a known issue for both [Mullvad VPN](https://github.com/mullvad/mullvadvpn-app/issues/3651) and [Private Internet Access VPN](https://github.com/pia-foss/desktop/issues/50), but might occur for other VPN clients as well.
+The problem is that the VPN client mounts the `net_cls` cgroup1 over cgroup2 (which LXD uses).

+The easiest fix for this problem is to stop the VPN client and unmount the `net_cls` cgroup1 with the following command:

+    umount /sys/fs/cgroup/net_cls

+If you need to keep the VPN client running, mount the `net_cls` cgroup1 in another location and reconfigure your VPN client accordingly.
+See [this Discourse post](https://discuss.linuxcontainers.org/t/help-help-help-cgroup2-related-issue-on-ubuntu-jammy-with-mullvad-and-privateinternetaccess-vpn/14705/18) for instructions for Mullvad VPN.